vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createUnreceivedBlockSubscriptionByAddress
+### newUnreceivedBlockByAddress
-Start listening for unreceived transactions on specified account.
-Unreceived blocks will be returned in callback
+Start listening for unreceived transactions for the specified account.
+New unreceived blocks will be returned in callback

 - **Parameters**:
   * `address` Address of account